ManuelPeinado/Android-Links/README.md

 ###Misc.

-Context, What Context?(http://www.doubleencore.com/2013/06/context/).
+[Context, What Context?](http://www.doubleencore.com/2013/06/context/).
 Some insights on how Context works alongside some tips that will (hopefully) allow you to leverage it more effectively in your applications.

 [Blur effect for Android design](http://nicolaspomepuy.fr/?p=18).